-We have audited in accordance with Philippine Standards on Auditing, the financial statements of Asia Pacific Medical Center (APMC) - Aklan Inc. (formerly Allied Care Experts (ACE) Medical Center - Aklan Inc.) (the Company) as at December 31, 2021 and 2020 and for each of the three years in the period ended December 31, 2021, included in this Form 17-A and have issued our report thereon dated April 3, 2022.
+We have audited in accordance with Philippine Standards on Auditing, the financial statements of Asia Pacific Medical Center (APMC) = Aklan Inc. (formerly Allied Care Experts (ACE) Medical Center - Aklan Inc.) (the Company) as at December 31, 2022 and 2021 and for each of the three years in the period ended December 31, 2022, and have issued our report thereon dated April 25, 2023.
 Our audits were made for the purpose of forming an opinion on the basic financial statements taken as a whole.
-The accompanying supplementary schedules required by paragraph 7, Part II of Revised Securities Regulation Code (SRC) Rule 68 (2019) (Annex 68-J), Reconciliation of Retained Earnings Available for Dividend Declaration, and Schedule of Financial Soundness Indicators are the responsibility of the Company's management.
+The accompanying supplementary schedules required by paragraph 7, Part II of Revised Securities Regulation Code (SRC) Rule 68 (2019) (Annex 68-J), Reconciliation of Retained Earnings Available for Dividend Declaration, Map of the Relationships Between and Among the Companies in the Group, its Ultimate Parent and Co-subsidiaries, and Schedule of Financial Soundness Indicators are the responsibility of the Company's management.
 These schedules are presented for purposes of complying with Revised SRC Rule 68 (2019), and are not part of the basic financial statements.
 These schedules have been subjected to the auditing procedures applied in the audit of the basic financial statements and, in our opinion, fairly state, in all material respects, the information required to be set forth therein in relation to the basic financial statements taken as a whole.

-For the Firm: MENDOZA QUERIDO & CO.
+For the firm: MENDOZA QUERIDO & CO.

+RICHARD S. QUERIDO

+Partner

+CPA Certificate No. 84807

+SEC Accreditation No. 84807-SEC (Group A)

+Issued November 24, 2020

+Valid for Financial Periods 2020 to 2024

+TIN 102-094-633

-RICHARD S. QUERIDO Partner CPA Certificate No. 84807 SEC Accreditation No. 84807-SEC (Group A) Issued November 24, 2020 Valid for Financial Periods 2020 to 2024 TIN 102-094-633 BIR Accreditation No. 08-002617-002-2022, January 25, 2022, valid until January 24, 2025
+BIR Accreditation No. 08-002617-002-2022

+January 25, 2022, valid until January 24, 2025

-PTR No. 8856593, January 7, 2022, Makati City
+PTR No. 9569440, January 7, 2023, Makati City